 Bring the above “Statement Concerning F-1 Student’s Application for a SSN” form to the OISS.
 A work-permission letter will be done for you in 1-3 days.

 4. Apply for a Social Security Number (SSN)

 **Be sure to ask for a receipt.
 You will not get the Social Security card when you apply.
-It will be shipped to the address you provide on your application.
-It typically takes 2 weeks to arrive.
-There is no fee you need to pay when you apply for the SSN**
+It will be shipped to the address you provide on your application in approximately two weeks.
+There is no fee to apply for the SSN**

 5. Fill Out Tax Forms

-Bring your SSN receipt and go to the Human Resource Service Center (129 Lake Street, Brighton Campus) to complete tax forms.
+Bring your SSN receipt and go to the Human Resource Service Center on Brighton Campus to complete tax forms.
 For all students with regular on campus jobs (this does NOT include graduate assistantships) you will also need to go to Student Services in Lyons Hall with the work permission letter from the OISS to complete an I-9 form.